 Built by famous architect Mimar Sinan in 1555, the Sinan Paşa Mosque (Sinan Paşa Camii) is an Ottoman mosque located in a densely populated neighborhood of Istanbul, Beşiktaş.
 Sinan Paşa Mosque, also called Beşiktaş Mosque, is one of the most underrated Ottoman mosques in Istanbul due to its unfortunate location.

 The mosque was commissioned by Sinan Paşa in 1550, who was the grand admiral (Kaptan-ı Derya) of the Ottoman navy between 1550 and 1553.
-Before the construction of the mosque, Sinan Paşa died in 1553 and could not see his work finish.
+Before the construction of the mosque, Sinan Paşa died in 1553 and could not see his work finished.
 Therefore he was not able to be buried in his own mosque - hence his grave is at Mihrimah Sultan Mosque.
 It was built as a mosque complex (külliye) including a mosque, madrasa (religious high school), mekteb (primary school), and hamam (Turkish bath); however, today only the mosque and madrasa sections are surviving.
 Other structures part of the mosque complex were destroyed in the 1950s due to road constructions.

 The plan of the Sinan Paşa Mosque is rectangular in shape with a dome in the center and two small domes on both sides of the main dome.
 This architectural feature of the mosque is very similar with early Ottoman mosque architecture.
 Nevertheless, the dome of the mosque is supported by a hexagonal inner structure and this is the most important and unique characteristic of the mosque.
 Compared to other mosques built by Mimar Sinan, interior of the Sinan Paşa Mosque is less decorated because of untimely loss of Sinan Paşa during the construction phase.
 In the past few years, the mosque was under restoration.
 The mosque was re-opened to public in 2014.